georgelviv/newsletterJS/readme.md

 Next version updates

+* fixed repeat attr
 * scroll top when routing
-* added new attr: include template
+* added new attr: include template, removeTemporary
 * added navigation to first and last page

 Updates In **0.1.7**